oneblink/sdk-node-js/docs/form-elements/section.md

 ## Section Element

-Allow the user add multiple entries of a set of elements.
+Allows the grouping of multiple elements into a collapsible section.

 | Property      | Required | Type                             | Default     | Description                                                    |
 | ------------- | -------- | -------------------------------- | ----------- | -------------------------------------------------------------- |